nvm-sh/nvm/README.md

 ### Manual Install

-For a fully manual install, execute the following lines to first clone the nvm repository into `$HOME/.nvm`, and then load nvm:
+For a fully manual install, execute the following lines to first clone the `nvm` repository into `$HOME/.nvm`, and then load `nvm`:

 ```sh
 export NVM_DIR="$HOME/.nvm" && (